|

 1. Patient readmission.

 Sending a patient home too soon after surgery proves to be a dilemma many surgeons face while working in a surgery center.
 Majority of surgery centers keep regular business hours unlike hospitals that remain open.
-Surgery Centers move patients out quickly knowing other patients are coming in for procedures, or to discharge everyone before the center closes.
+Surgery Centers move patients out quickly so the surgery center can close in the evening.
+And knowing that other patients are coming in for procedures the next morning.

 According to an investigative report from Kaiser Health News, more than 260 patients died due to complications from procedures performed at independent surgery centers between 2013-2019.
 While the number doesn’t seem high over a span of five years, these deaths were following routine procedures.
 This statistic doesn’t count for readmission rates.